Car Buying Strategies

 For being a rather small vehicle, storage space is at a premium.
 But Kia makes the most of it inside of the cabin.
 Each side door comes with a deep pocket and bottle holder slot built in.
 Cups and travel mugs can easily fit into the sizable cupholders too.
 There is no shortage of spots to place your cell phone up front with the cubby holes that are built into the dash.

-Reasons Not to Buy a 2022 Kia Niro – The Cons
+Reasons You May Not Like the 2022 Kia Niro – The Cons

 1. The Sluggish Hybrid Powertrain